 A physician, or other qualified person, who enters into a formal, structured, and confidential relationship with a resident as a longitudinal partnership.
-The resident and coach meet regularly, outside of the resident's clinical setting, to focus on
+The resident and coach meet regularly, outside of the resident's clinical setting, to focus on developing identified knowledge, skills, and competencies as outlined in the remediation plan.
+The coach will work with the resident until such time that the resident can demonstrate that they have been able to integrate the competencies into the clinical setting.
+A coach provides formative feedback to the resident but does not normally provide summative assessment.

-3.28 Remediation Supervisor
+3.32 Remediation Supervisor